 These people are your cheerleaders, your army, your tribe.
 They are the people you can call when you have a bad day.

-You need to nurture those relationships so you can share your inner most thoughts.
+You need to nurture those relationships so you can be comfortable to share your inner most thoughts.

 Activities to Nurture Your Relationships